VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj1/README.txt

 sdi1800119 - Vissarion Moutafis

+make all : compile everything

+make run : install and run with default args (check makefile to adjust them)

+make valgrind-run : install and run with valgrind with default parameters

+make re-run : recompile and run with default args.

 NOTE FOR INSTRUCTORS:
 > During compilation I use -Wall and -Werr.
 The given hash functions file had a small cast warning that -Wall got and -Werr printed as an error, so I added the needed type-cast to compile.